-3.9.
+3.10.
 Legal Values

 Since Bugzilla 2.20 RC1, legal values for Operating Systems, platforms, bug priorities and severities can be edited from the User Interface directly.
 This means that it is no longer required to manually edit localconfig.
+Starting with Bugzilla 2.23.3, you can also customize the list of valid resolutions from the same interface.

-3.9.1.
+3.10.1.
 Viewing/Editing legal values

-Editing legal values requires "editcomponents" privileges.
+Editing legal values requires "admin" privileges.
 A link named "Field Values" is visible in your footer and clicking on it displays the list of fields whose values can be edited.